bradleybauer/evereactor/README.md

 Setting the build/buy option on intermediates naturally causes the contents of the intermediates table to change.
 This can be disorienting so I suggest to toggle build/buy from bottom to top!

+When lots of items are added to the build the tables become large and scrolling can be sort of a pain when the app window is not enlarged to fill the height of the screen.

 ![](img.jpg?raw=true)